Introduction to Object-Based History Using WI 101

-The following lessons teach students how to engage with objects as historical sources.
+The following lessons teach students how to engage with objects as historical sources inspired by content on WI 101.
 Scroll down for even more lesson plans.

 - Evaluate an Object